- Nutrient Solutions

 A 1000 watt metal halide bulb that puts out over 100,000 lumens sounds impressive.
 Most of that is not even being seen by the plants and is just producing heat so in reality it is not so impressive.
 For many Hydroponic growers this continues to be the grow light of choice so we have listed helpful information here regarding HID lamps and what they actually do.

 Sodium grow lights put out mostly red and yellow wavelengths and not much blue so plants can become leggy under them.
 The opposite is true of metal halide as they contain very little red.
 These are best used combined with each other for this reason.
 Sodium bulbs can last up to 2 years where metal halide about 1 year and metal halide does have a half life.
-It is easy to see how using these bulbs can get very expensive figuring that a single 1000 watt bulb can run in the neighbourhood of $60 and up.
+It is easy to see how using these bulbs can get very expensive figuring that a single 1000 watt bulb can run in the neighborhood of $60 and up.
 A metal halide conversion bulb that runs on an HPS ballast usually costs way more.
 HID bulbs last about 10,000 hours depending on the quality.

 Here are just some general examples of what these bulbs can do.